 The stress tests performed focused on the consolidated position of the GCA.
-The materiality value of the risks is defined from 1% of the total value of the asset.
+If the value of the Group's assets and/or off-balance sheet items exposed to a certain risk is less than 1% of the total value of the asset, it is not tested.